Equal-Pay Contracts: Hardness for Equal-Pay and Unconstrained Contracts

-\begin{proof}[Proof of \Cref{thm:XOS_inapprox}] Since each value query can be simulated using polynomially many demand queries, we may assume without loss of generality that the algorithm makes only demand queries.
+\begin{proof}[Proof of Theorem~\ref{thm:XOS_inapprox}] First, note that $f$ assumes only integer values within $[\ell^7]$.
+Consequently, by a standard result of \cite[Lemma 11.22]{nisan2007algorithmic}, any value query can be simulated with a polynomial number of demand queries.
+Hence, without loss of generality, we may suppose that the algorithm uses only demand queries.
 Let $M$ denote the number of such queries.
 Fix $n$ sufficiently large and set $\ell = n^{1/7}$.
 Consider an arbitrary deterministic algorithm and a random instance $\mathcal{I}^{(G)}$, where $G$ is sampled uniformly at random from $\binom{A}{\ell^2}$.
-By \Cref{lem:small_probability}, this deterministic algorithm achieves an $(\ell/4)$-approximation with probability at most
+By Lemma~\ref{lem:small_probability}, this deterministic algorithm achieves an $(\ell/4)$-approximation with probability at most

 for sufficiently large $n$, since $M$ and $\ell$ are polynomial in $n$.
 By symmetry, all instances $\mathcal{I}^{(G)}$ share the same optimal value; denote this value by $\textsc{Opt}$.
 It follows that: